Makwa Lake: Parks and recreation

 Makwa Lake Provincial Park was created in 1986 and is located on the north-eastern shore of Makwa Lake and around the neighbouring Little Jumbo and Jumbo Lakes.
 The main entrance to the park is at the south-east corner of Makwa Lake and about 3 km west of the village of Loon Lake.
 Steele Narrows Provincial Park is a small park located at Steele Narrows, which is the entrance to Sanderson Bay.
 The park is the site of the Battle of Loon Lake, which was not only the last battle of the North-West Rebellion but also the last battle fought on Canadian soil.
 The site is a National Historic Site of Canada and there are commemorative plaques, a picnic area, and a boat launch.

 Both provincial parks are accessed from Highway 699.

 Fish species

-Fish commonly found in the lake include northern pike, walleye, and yellow perch.
+Fish commonly found in Makwa Lake include northern pike, walleye, and yellow perch.